Sekai no Owari: 2015–present: Tree, overseas activities and international debut

 In January 2015, Sekai no Owari released their third album, Tree 2 years and 7 months after their previous album.
 The album topped the chart at No. 1, and reached 1 million sales in total of physical sales and digital downloads.

 In June 2015, an English version of their hit song "Dragon Night" was released in their YouTube channel in June.
 In July 2015, Sekai no Owari held a two-day show, "Twilight City", at Nissan Stadium.
 "Twilight City" was a two-day event with attendance of 140,000 and is to date their biggest audience received.
 American pop-star Austin Mahone joined the show as a guest act.

 Their following singles "Anti-Hero" and "SOS" were used as the theme songs of the movies Attack on Titan and Attack on Titan: End of the World, respectively and they both sold 100,000 copies with 'SOS' reaching again number one in the Oricon album charts being the third time the band achieves so.
 Both songs are performed fully in English.

 In August 2015, it was announced that a Vocaloid vocal for the Vocaloid 4 engine based on Fukase would be produced.

 In September 2015, Sekai no Owari became the first Japanese act to perform for MTV World Stage Malaysia 2015 in front of 20,000 people.
 They performed 5 songs: Anti-Hero, Death Disco, SOS, Mr. Heartache and Dragon Night.
 Later on Sekai no Owari held a special live event in Taiwan supported by KKBOX and was also invited to perform at Taiwan's prestigious 'KKBOX Music Awards' representing Japan.

 In March 2016, Sekai no Owari announced their plans to debut in the United States and work on an English language album that was initially planned for 2017.
 In December 2018, the members announced on social media that their English album, Chameleon, would be released in spring 2019 using the English version of their name "End of the World", working with famous producers Nicky Romero, Clean Bandit, and Owl City.
 The band released two Japanese albums on February 27, 2019: Eye (showcasing the band's wild side) and Lip (featuring their signature pop sound).
 Chameleon was released on November 27, 2020.

 On December 30, 2022, "Habit" earned Sekai no Owari the Grand Prix at the 64th Japan Record Awards.

+Their song "Present" was in the Japanese dub of Inside Out 2.